When Your AI Vendor Has an Incident: What You Owe Your Users

 End-of-lesson check

-What is the core idea behind "When Your AI Vendor Has an Incident: What You Owe Your Users"?
+What is the main idea of "When Your AI Vendor Has an Incident: What You Owe Your Users"?

-Which term best describes a foundational idea in "When Your AI Vendor Has an Incident: What You Owe Your Users"?
+Which concept is most central to "When Your AI Vendor Has an Incident: What You Owe Your Users"?

 downstream disclosure